We work for international cultural institutions and destinations.

 A unique architectural experience at MNBAQ

-“Dare to be fun” is the theme of our upcoming Communicating the Museum conference taking place in Chicago next month.
-In anticipation of these entertainingly informative five days of museum goodness, I had the opportunity to discuss with Scott Tennent and Mitch Marr from the Hammer Museum.
+“Dare to be fun” was the theme of Communicating the Museum Chicago .
+In addition to these entertainingly informative four days of museum goodness, I had the opportunity to discuss with Scott Tennent and Mitch Marr from the Hammer Museum.
 Embracing experimentation and retaining serious values while becoming more fun are some of the challenges we examined.

 Before joining the cultural sector in 2010, Mitch Marr served as the director of a human rights non-profit.
 “As I joined this sector, I wanted to find institutions at the intersection of social justice and the arts,” he says.
 “When I was planning to move to Los Angeles, I saw the Hammer Museum as one of the top institutions in that regard.”
 The Hammer Museum has developed various fun-infused programs and events, from multiple concert series to World Cup watch parties and “yappy hours” where people can meet and possibly adopt furry friends while drinking cocktails.
 Offering those type of events hasn’t steered the Hammer Museum away from the strong civic engagement that convinced Marr to join the staff in the first place.
 The museum also tried another type of happy hour: “120 people showed up to have a drink, sit at table and discuss topics linked to the constitution,” says Marr.
 Being a seriously fun museum would imply providing fun entry points to serious content and meaningful engagement.